steverandy/backbone.managedview/README.md

 ### views

-`views` is a hash that keep track of subviews.
+It is a hash that keeps track of subviews.
 The key is the name of the view or a selector where the view will inserted to the DOM.
 The value is the subview object itself.

 ```coffee
 views: